BF. Skinner

 Moreover, Radical Behaviorism has been quite influential in reshaping our modern-day view of psychology and even infiltrating popular culture.
 More significantly, it has contributed substantially to advancing learning theory and is extensively utilized within educational practices and exceptional education programs.

-This approach is also employed across animal training initiatives at zoos or aquariums where animals are conditioned for displays or enrichment activities such as puzzles, whose purpose is amusement and cognitive skill development.
+This approach is also employed across animal training initiatives at zoos or aquariums, where animals are conditioned for displays or enrichment activities such as puzzles, which aim to amuse and develop cognitive skills.

 Impact of BF.
 Skinner